descope-sample-apps/docs-gpt/README.md

 ![Redme Logo](https://github.com/descope-sample-apps/nextjs-demo-app-router/assets/46854522/6f95c078-c944-4b72-bced-92742fbf7ff3)

-# Welcome to the Descope and NextJS App Router Template: Building Blocks Included
+# Welcome to the ChatGPT for your Docs Sample App
 This is a sample consumer app built by Descope to showcase the Descope Flows functionality with NextJS.
-It also includes useful hooks, utilities, and components to get started.

 ## One-click Deploy